Chapter 4: Return Types of Template Functions in C++

 }

 As you can see in this example, we have defined a function template increment() with a single type parameter T. The type parameter T has been used to declare the function parameter x and declare the template function’s return type.
-In the main(), we passed dval, which is of type double, and ival, which of type int.
+In the main(), we passed dval, which is of type double, and ival, which is of type int.
 The function template increment() uses the unary increment operator (++) and returns the incremented value.
-As the type of return value is the same as that of x, the type parameter T can be used to denote the template function’s return type.
-However, there may be a situation when we need to declare a separate template parameter to denote the type of the return.
+The type of return value is the same as that of x.
+Hence, the type parameter T can be used to denote the template function’s return type.
+But, there can be times when declaring a separate template parameter is necessary.
+This separate template parameter would denote the return type.
 In the next section, we will learn how to do that.

 Declaring separate type parameter for return type

-In some situations, you may have to declare a separate type parameter for the return type.
-Our previous strategy will not work in scenarios where the call parameter’s deduced type differs from the return type.
-In the following section, we will learn about how to declare and use a separate template type parameter for the return type.
+In some situations, you have to declare a separate type parameter for the return type.
+Our earlier strategy will not work in scenarios where the call parameter’s deduced type differs from the return type.
+In the next section, we will learn how to declare a separate template type parameter.
+We will also learn how to use it for the return type.

-Let us write a function template that takes an array of int or double numbers and returns the largest element in the array.
+Let’s write a function template.
+It will take an array of int or double values.
+It will return the largest element in the array.

 template<typename T>